otrv4/otrv4/otrv4.md

 In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral DH keys.

-(TODO: the link to 6 looks really weird when reading the sentence.
-Maybe put it in parenthesis or something.)

-For exchanging data messages, OTRv4 uses a key structure and key rotation strategy with the [Double Ratchet] algorithm [6] at its core.
+For exchanging data messages, OTRv4 uses a key structure and key rotation strategy with The Double Ratchet Algorithm, as specified by  Moxie Marlinspike [6], at its core.
 As a result we will use many of the terms within the Double Ratchet domain to describe the difference in the context of OTRv4.
 A cryptographic ratchet is a one way mechanism for deriving new cryptographic keys from previous keys.
 New keys